CrypticButter/ButteryTaskbar/README.md

 Buttery Taskbar [supports multiple monitors](https://github.com/CrypticButter/ButteryTaskbar/wiki/Using-Multiple-Displays).

 ## Known Issues and Other Notes
-- No longer works once Windows Explorer has been restarted.
-So, you must restart Buttery Taskbar it manually using the handy restart button in the context menu.
 - You may want to consider putting some of your notification tray icons in the overflow/hidden menu (including the Buttery Taskbar icon) for easier access to the context menus.
 Sometimes it can be a bit fiddly trying to access them from the taskbar directly when using Buttery Taskbar

 ## Roadmap